eladkarako/exiftool-source/README.md

-         5) Individual list items are stored in separate files when -W is combined with -b, but note that for separate files to be created %c must be used in *FMT* to give the files unique names.
+         5) Individual list items are stored in separate files when -W is combined with -b, but note that for separate files to be created %c or %C must be used in *FMT* to give the files unique names.

     -Wext *EXT*, --Wext *EXT* (-tagOutExt)
          This option is used to specify the type of output file(s) written